Doby-Xu/WithAnyone/readme.md

 ```
 Where the data_root should be p1/untar, p2/untar, or p3/ depending on which subset you want to evaluate.
 The eval_json_path should be the corresponding json file converted from the parquet file.

+## License and Disclaimer

+The WithAnyone model and dataset are released for non-commercial academic research use only.
+The model is provided under the FLUX.1 [dev] Non-Commercial License v1.1.1; any underlying base models remain subject to their original licenses and terms, which must be respected.

+Users are responsible for ensuring that their use of the model and dataset complies with all applicable laws, regulations, and institutional policies.
+This project may be used for research and experimentation, but not for commercial exploitation or any activity that would violate legal or ethical standards.

+This research aims to advance the field of generative AI.
+Users are free to create images using this tool, provided they comply with local laws and exercise responsible usage.
+The developers are not liable for any misuse of the tool by users.
+By using this project you accept responsibility for your actions and agree to comply with the applicable license terms and legal requirements.

 ## Acknowledge
 We thank the following prior art for their excellent open source work:
 - [PuLID](https://github.com/ToTheBeginning/PuLID)